What is the Magnus Expansion?

 Since $\phi\chi$ can be seen as a deformation of the identity, we see that \eqref{eq:postLieMagrecursion1} permits to compute the terms in the sum $\sum_{n\geq 1} \chi^{\phi}_n(x)t^n$ recursively.
-We note that at each order $t^n$, the corresponding term in the first sum on the righthand side of \eqref{eq:postLieMagrecursion1}, i.e., $x^n \frac{t^n}{n!} $ is canceled.
+We note that at each order $t^n$, the corresponding term in the first sum on the right-hand side of \eqref{eq:postLieMagrecursion1}, i.e., $x^n \frac{t^n}{n!} $ is cancelled.
 This can be seen from

-The order $t^n$ contribution from the righthand side of the last equality is exactly $- x^n \frac{t^n}{n!} $.
+The order $t^n$ contribution from the right-hand side of the last equality is exactly $- x^n \frac{t^n}{n!} $.
 Note that the basic building blocks of this recursion are the n-fold iterated post-Lie products

 Using this equation, one may compute the first few terms of $\phi\chi$ explicitly.
 For instance:

 From $\phi=\id_V\co \g\to \h$ and \eqref{phipostLie}, we deduce that $\chi(x) \in \g$ is given by: